Dubai firm pays $7.5M for cancelling Six Flags park plans

-DUBAI, United Arab Emirates — A Dubai firm will pay $7.5 million to Six Flags after abandoning plans to build a version of the U.S. amusement park in the United Arab Emirates amid a slowdown in the economy.
+DUBAI, United Arab Emirates — A Dubai firm said Tuesday it will pay $7.5 million to Six Flags after abandoning plans to build a version of the U.S. amusement park in the United Arab Emirates amid a slowdown in the economy.

 In February, DXB Entertainments announced it was cancelling plans to build the $454 million Six Flags, citing financing constraints.
 The company, which owns other theme parks in Dubai, posted a first quarter net loss of $59 million and visits were down 11% over the same period.